Food adulteration is a global problem. Image Credit: Africa Studio/Shutterstock.com

 Food adulteration has been in existence since the Victorian era.
-Lead salts were used to color cheese, milk and beer was watered down, and ground bones or chalk dust were used to bulk out flour.
+Lead salts were used to color cheese, milk and beer were watered down, and ground bones or chalk dust were used to bulk out the flour.

 Adulteration still occurs due to profit and greed in spite of the stringent quality control processes that governments enforce in an effort to preserve the integrity of food and the negative health effects adulteration can cause.

-Companies have realized that the provenance and integrity of their food supply chain is connected to their reputation in the market, and that they have a public and legal responsibility to guarantee their products are genuine and safe.
+Companies have realized that the provenance and integrity of their food supply chain are connected to their reputation in the market and that they have a public and legal responsibility to guarantee their products are genuine and safe.

-Multivariate data analysis methods and an ease of operation make FTIR a well-suited method to quickly check a large quantity of food produce, as well as to allow the characterization of food components in concentration levels as low as parts per billion.
+Multivariate data analysis methods and ease of operation make FTIR a well-suited method to quickly check a large number of food products, as well as to allow the characterization of food components in concentration levels as low as parts per billion.

 The Four Most Adulterated Foods